divonlan/genozip/docs/advanced.rst

     | See: :ref:`dvcf`
     |

 .. option:: --biopsy=vb,vb...
-C. Dump a subset of the source file being compressed.
-The argument is a comma separated list of VB numbers or VB ranges with 0 meaning the file's header.
+C. Dump a subset VBs of the source file being compressed, and including the txt header.
+The argument is a comma separated list of VB numbers or VB ranges.

-    | Example: ``genozip mybam.bam --biopsy 0,5-7,11`` will emit the txt header and VBs 5,6,7,11.
+    | Example: ``genozip mybam.bam --biopsy 5-7,11`` will emit the txt header and VBs 5,6,7,11.
     |